snpsuen/kubernetes_marketplus/README.md

 	</tbody>
 </table>

-Here are the steps to take in a nutshell in order to deploy the Marketplus dapp in a Kubernetes cluster.
+Here are the steps to take in a nutshell in order to deploy the Marketplus pods in a Kubernetes cluster.

 ### 0. Prerequisites